jidongxiao/CSCI1200-DataStructures/labs/list_iterators_new/README.md

 ## GIF Frames and Animation

-A GIF image fileis composed of a sequence of **frames**.
+A GIF image file is composed of a sequence of **frames**.
 Each frame is a static image that, when displayed in sequence, creates the illusion of movement.
 The concept of frames in a GIF is similar to how traditional film or digital video works, where individual frames are shown at a rapid pace to simulate continuous motion.

 ### Key Concepts: